Rodney Santos

-John Rodney Santos (born May 30, 1973) is a Filipino coach and retired professional basketball player.
+John Rodney Santos (born May 30, 1973) is a Filipino retired professional basketball player who is the current coach of the Mindoro Tamaraws of the Maharlika Pilipinas Basketball League (MPBL).
 He is also known as The Slasher for his slashing ability going to the basket.

+He currently serves as commissioner of the basketball league Sinag Liga Asya.

 Collegiate career

 Santos played for the San Sebastian high school and college teams from 1991 to 1995, winning the Most Valuable Player award in 1994.

 Professional career

 After a storied college career at San Sebastian, Santos was drafted second overall by Purefoods in the 1996 draft.
 Then he was traded to Alaska for Cris Bolado and Bryant Punzalan in 1997 and became one of Tim Cone's reliable contributors off the bench.
 He was re-acquired by Purefoods in 2003 as a free agent.
 After his stint with the TJ Hotdogs, he was then traded to Ginebra, and was a vital cog in coach Siot Tanquincen's rotation.
 His last stop was with the Coca-Cola Tigers before nagging injuries forced him into retirement.